splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/7-log-observer-connect/2-rebuild-services.md

 . ~/workshop/petclinic/scripts/add_otel.sh
 ```

-The Services are now ready to be built, so run the script that will use the `maven` command to compile/build/package the PetClinic microservices (Note the `-P buildDocker`, this will build the new containers):
+The Services are now ready to be built, so run the script that will use the `maven` command to compile/build/package the PetClinic microservices:

 {{% notice note %}}
-This will take 3-5 minutes to complete
+Note the `-P buildDocker`, this will build the new containers and take 3-5 minutes to complete.
 {{% /notice %}}

 {{< tabs >}}